 Meet the Team

-Marshall Snively serves a dual role as President of LCA as well as the Executive Director of the Lancaster Downtown Investment District.
+Marshall Snively serves as President of Lancaster City Alliance.
 His areas of focus include leading economic development initiatives, coordinating marketing programs, and implementing a business retention, expansion and recruitment strategy for Lancaster City.

 Marshall was the Vice President and Interim President of the James Street Improvement District in Lancaster.
 Prior to moving to Lancaster, Marshall served as Special Projects Director for a Baltimore real estate development company focusing on restoring and strengthening existing urban communities through the redevelopment of historic properties and new construction.

 “My life’s work revolves around strengthening urban communities.
 I live, work and play in Lancaster City and am committed to Lancaster’s vision to be a model city for urban economic development.”